JJLDonley/DenoRaylib550/README.md

 mv DenoRaylib550 raylib
 ```

-IMPORTANT COPY BLOBS TO MAIN DIRECTORY!
+IMPORTANT: Copy `blobs` to your project root.
-Blobs are the DLLs that are located in the `raylib` directory.
+The blobs are the platform DLLs shipped in the `raylib/blobs` folder.
-You cannot run raylib without them.
+Raylib will not run without them.

-Alternatively run ./blobs.ps1 in your main directory ( requires 7zip)
+Options:
+- Run `./blobs.ps1` in your project root (requires 7zip).
-Feel free to download the blobs from the release page for raylib 5.5
+- Download blobs from the raylib 5.5 release page.

 Create `deno.json` with: